-Many organizations were earlier having their built-in robust data centers, while migration to Cloud has now become an everyday affair as more and more enterprises are venturing into this cloud computing land as compare to conventional IT infrastructure models and opting for their securer platforms.
+Many organizations were earlier having their built-in robust data centers.
+In contrast, cloud migration has now become an everyday affair as more and more enterprises are venturing into this cloud computing land as compared to traditional IT infrastructure models and opting for their securer platforms.
 Let’s see who comes out on top in cloud computing vs. traditional IT infrastructure models.

 Considering the always-increasing costs with traditional IT models, cloud computing seems to be a far more cost-effective option.
-Also, with this virtual hosting solution, all the software, servers as well as networks are hosted off premises, in cloud; rather than being accessible through physical hardware, as in the traditional models.
-So the costs of purchasing physical hardware and servers in-house are minimized as data storage space can be rented from cloud providers, which is much more cost-effective option.
+With the virtual hosting solution, all the software, servers, and networks are hosted off-premises, in the cloud, rather than being accessible through physical hardware, as in the traditional models.
+So the costs of purchasing physical equipment and servers in-house are minimized as data storage space can be rented from cloud providers, which is a much more cost-effective option.

 - Lowered Costs: In cloud computing services, only what is used is paid.
 Further, decreased downtimes mean improved workplaces and augmented profits in the longer run.
-In conventional IT infrastructures, it is needed to purchase equipments and additional servers upfront for adapting to future business growth; so one ends up paying more for resources that even aren’t used.
-Also, physical servers’ value decreases gradually, so ROI is also low with traditional systems.
+In conventional IT infrastructures, it is needed to purchase equipment and additional servers upfront for adapting to future business growth, so one ends up paying more for resources that even aren’t used.
+Also, physical servers’ value decreases gradually, so ROI is too low with traditional systems.

-- Automation: Cloud hosting is done outside the premises and managed by cloud providers, who take care of all aspects, including the required hardware, thus ensuring that all security measures are well in place, and keep the things running in a smooth manner.
+- Automation: Cloud hosting is done outside the premises and managed by cloud providers, who take care of all aspects, including the required hardware, thus ensuring that all security measures are well in place, and keep the things running smoothly.
 Conventional data centers, on the other hand, need massive amounts of in-house administration that could be costly and very much time-consuming for businesses.
-Trained staff is required for server monitoring and hardware maintenance; and a lot of effort goes into software installations, upgrades, configuration issues, and threat-protection.
+Trained staff is required for server monitoring and hardware maintenance, and a lot of effort goes into software installations, upgrades, configuration issues, and threat-protection.

 - Flexibility: Cloud computing models provide increased flexibility as compared to conventional IT models.
-Companies can have complete control for installing any software whenever needed, which giver better flexibility for businesses to grow.
+Companies can have complete control for installing any software whenever needed, which gives them better flexibility for businesses to grow.